 New podcasts will be added, so look in for more episodes.
 We hope you’ll find them informative and enjoyable.
 Happy listening.

-What I didn’t learn in medical school (WIDLIMS) is a podcast hosted by PBHP UK team member Linda Karlberg, which covers topics crucial to health which are not taught, glossed over or approached from the wrong angles in medicine and public discourse.
+Hosted by PBHP UK team member Linda Karlberg, What I Didn’t Learn in Medical School (WIDLIMS) covers topics crucial to health which are not taught, glossed over or approached from the wrong angles in medicine and public discourse.

 On today’s podcast we are joined by Rosie Martin, an NHS dietician and member of the Plant-Based Health Professionals.
 Rosie discusses how she turned her back on a career in Zoology to become a dietician after going vegan and being uncomfortable working with animals that are kept in cages.